National Council of Educational Research and Training: Controversies

-Ever since its establishment, the organization has faced a great deal of controversy and continues to do so today.
-The disagreement centers around accusations of, on the one hand, the leftist bias of books pre-2014, and on the other of suppressing the cultural and heritage history of India and attempted saffronizing of Indian history post-2014.
-Allegations of historical revisionism with a Hindu nationalist plan arose in two terms: under the Janata Party government 1977 to 1980 and again under the Bharatiya Janata Party government from 1998 to 2004.
-In 2012, under Congress-led UPA government, the organization has been blamed for publishing 'undefensive' cartoons against B.R.
-Ambedkar, the architect of the Indian Constitution and thus lodging an insult to the Constitution, in its textbooks.
+Since its establishment, the organisation has faced controversy regarding the content of its textbooks.
+The disagreement centres on accusations of the leftist bias of books written pre-2014, as well as the suppression of the cultural and heritage history of India and the attempted saffronising of Indian history published post-2014.

+Allegations of historical revisionism with a Hindu nationalist agenda arose under the Janata Party government from 1977 to 1980 and again under the Bharatiya Janata Party government from 1998 to 2004.
+In 2012, under the Congress-led UPA government, the organisation was blamed for publishing 'offensive' cartoons of B. R. Ambedkar, the architect of the Indian Constitution, and thus insulting the Constitution in its textbooks.
 The controversy led to the resignation of NCERT chief advisors Yogendra Yadav and Suhas Palshikar and an apology from the government.

-Again in 2022, a new controversy started when both CBSE and NCERT removed topics regarding Islamic Empires in the class 12 history textbook and chapters like "Challenges to Democracy" in the class 10 political science subject and many others, saying it is necessary to reduce syllabus to reduce examination pressure on students by removing repeated concepts and lessons learnt in middle school and high school classes.
+In 2022, another controversy arose when both the CBSE and NCERT removed topics on Islamic empires from the class 12 history textbook and chapters such as "Challenges to Democracy" from the class 10 political science textbook.
+The organisation said that it was necessary to rationalise the syllabus to reduce examination pressure on students by removing repeated concepts and lessons already covered in earlier classes.

+Between 2023 and 2024, the NCERT faced criticism from the All India Peoples Science Network (AIPSN) and scientists for introducing supplementary modules on Chandrayaan-3 that allegedly mixed mythology with space science, including claims that the Vedas contained advanced aeronautical knowledge.
+Further criticism arose over the inclusion of Ayurveda in biology and science textbooks, with experts flagging overstated claims regarding its antiquity and scientific validity, labelling some content as pseudoscience.